chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 ## Customer Satisfaction

-It may come to no surprised that Tesla drivers are are very happy with their cars even with the horror stories revolving around service centers or price changes soon after purchase.
-Tesla has a devoted fanbase sometimes its equated to a cult like following.
-People who post negative content about tesla are often bombared with insults and a slew of dislikes.
+It may come to no surprised that Tesla drivers are very happy with their cars even with the horror stories revolving around service centers or price changes soon after purchase.
+Tesla has a devoted fanbase sometimes it's equated to a cult-like following.
+People who post negative content about tesla are often bombarded with insults and a slew of dislikes.

 https://www.consumerreports.org/car-reliability-owner-satisfaction/car-brands-ranked-by-owner-satisfaction/